OUCVisionGroup/WaterMono/README.md

 Our proposed split method is referred to as the `OUC_split`.
 You can also define your own split method and use them by setting the `--split` flag.

+**Enhanced Images**

+The enhanced images should be placed in /FLSea/location/scene/scene/seathru.
+You may refer to the image enhancement code in [Sea-thru](https://github.com/hainh/sea-thru) or use the pre-enhanced images provided in the FLSea dataset.

 ## 📦 Models

 | Name                       | Input size | OUC disparities                       |